unep-grid/mapx-documentation/docs/user-interface/toolbox-basics.rst

    the MapX search tool API is provided in this tool.
 The API technical documentation is available
    `here <https://github.com/unep-grid/mapx/wiki/Search-tool-API>`__.
-5. **Theme configuration**: The MapX user interface as well as the basemap can be customized from this tool.
-For each element, users can enable/disable its display, and change its color and/or opacity.
-If the element is a text/label, its font can also be changed.
-These modifications are only effective during the current session and will therefore not be preserved if MapX is reloaded.
-However, if you want to keep your custom theme for future sessions, it is possible to export it in ``JSON`` format on your computer and then import it as needed.
-6. **MapX version and changelog**: This tool allows users to consult the version of MapX they are using as well as the change-log of the application listing all the improvements, bug fixes and new functionalities deployed over the versions.
+5. **MapX version and changelog**: This tool allows users to consult the version of MapX they are using as well as the change-log of the application listing all the improvements, bug fixes and new functionalities deployed over the versions.